 As individuals we’ve got to know ourselves to get the most out of ourselves.
 Make sure each of your employees understands their own key drivers, strengths, blockages and challenges, so they can improve and excel.

 It’s only through self-awareness that your employees can tell you their style of working.
 Through this self-management you can assess how to help them reach their full potential, whether through internal knowledge sharing, formal training courses or new hires with a different skill set.

 In any team you need to be able to give feedback and address any situation with manners, professionalism and clarity.
 In Australia, we’re not very good at giving feedback to people’s faces – it’s too awkward and confrontational – we’d rather tell the feedback to everyone else.

-Engagement is the killer or fuel for a business .Great teams are made of focused and loyal individuals who never take their eye off the main objective or waiver off course.
+Engagement is the killer or fuel for a business .Great work environments and teams are made of focused and loyal individuals who never take their eye off the main objective or waiver off course.
 Grow your relationships with your employees so you can have honest conversations about what would keep them engaged.

 Positive employees can help build a solution-centred workplace culture.
 These players self-manage as they want to improve and succeed, they don’t finger point and blame others but take responsibility.

 When you point your finger at someone you have one finger pointing at someone else and three fingers pointing back at you.
 Remind your staff of this concept next time they come to you with a problem, so in future hey'll come to you with a well- thought-out solution.